 Authors from Oxford

 The relationship between the man who created Middle Earth and the city of Oxford runs deep.
-Originally having studied English Language and Literature at Exeter College, Oxford, graduating in 1915 with a first-class honours, he then – following World War I – went on to teach at several different colleges in Oxford.
+Originally having studied English Language and Literature at Exeter College, Oxford, graduating in 1915 with first-class honours, he then – following World War I – went on to teach at several different colleges in Oxford.
 It was during his time as a teacher that he penned The Hobbit.

 Once a tutor of English at Magdalen College (well worth a visit, it’s gorgeous) where he wrote most of his famous works, including The Chronicles of Narnia.

 An alumnus of Exeter College, Oxford, like Tolkein before him, Pullman has shown his love for the city of Oxford through his depictions of it in his fiction.
-Most famously, it is the home of Lyra, protagonist of His Dark Materials, who spent her youth roaming the halls of Jordan College.
+Most famously, it is the home of Lyra, the protagonist of His Dark Materials, who spent her youth roaming the halls of Jordan College.

 De Vere Oxford Thames: This hotel is situated in the Cotswolds just outside Oxford, and is surrounded by famous filming locations for the Harry Potter films.
 Whilst staying here, we encourage you to track down these famous locations.
 Beyond that, these old stone cottages are simply gorgeous, and an intricate part of England’s history, just as the city of Oxford itself is.